What is the Hubble Telescope?

 By studying distant galaxies and their characteristics, we can gain a greater appreciation of Earth and its unique position in the universe.

-Hubble also provides stunning images of celestial objects, which not only inspire awe but also help educate people about science and astronomy.
+Hubble also provides stunning images of celestial objects that not only inspire awe but also help educate people about science and astronomy.

-Finally, another advantage of the Hubble Telescope is that it has stimulated technological advances beyond astronomy.
+Finally, another advantage of the Hubble Telescope is that it has spurred technological advances beyond astronomy.

 The development of sophisticated optical systems used aboard Hubble has led to advances in areas such as medicine, manufacturing and telecommunications.